johnwheal/financial-strategy/docs/emergency.md

 Emergency Savings **should** receive interest at a competitive rate.

-At least 25% of Emergency Savings **shall** be accessible immediately.
+At least 70% of Emergency Savings **shall** be accessible immediately.

-All Emergency Savings **shall** be accessible within 5 working days.
+All Emergency Savings **shall** be accessible within six months.

 [^3]: I.e. when no emergency expenses have been incurred